 Age, Gender and Race

 The pharmacokinetics of topiramate in elderly subjects (65 to 85 years of age, N=16) were evaluated in a controlled clinical study.
 The elderly subject population had reduced renal function (creatinine clearance [-20%]) compared to young adults.
 Following a single oral 100 mg dose, maximum plasma concentration for elderly and young adults was achieved at approximately 1 to 2 hours.
 Reflecting the primary renal elimination of topiramate, topiramate plasma and renal clearance were reduced 21% and 19%, respectively, in elderly subjects, compared to young adults.
 Similarly, topiramate half-life was longer (13%) in the elderly.
 Reduced topiramate clearance resulted in slightly higher maximum plasma concentration (23%) and AUC (25%) in elderly subjects than observed in young adults.
 Topiramate clearance is decreased in the elderly only to the extent that renal function is reduced.
-Because of this, dosage adjustment may be necessary [see DOSAGE AND ADMINISTRATION and Use in Specific Populations].
+Because of this, dosage adjustment may be necessary [see DOSAGE AND ADMINISTRATION, Use in Specific Populations and CLINICAL PHARMACOLOGY].

 Clearance of topiramate in adults was not affected by gender or race.